 5. Your tongue on the back of the whistle can then vary the direction of the air to change the tone.
 Begin by getting a single consistent tone.
 After a little trial and error you will soon master the art - but then practice and you will be able to play music....

-More information and MP3 sound clips are provided with your purchase.
+More information is provided with your purchase.

 Action: Lie down.